francoagostino/spotilyfi/README.md

 &nbsp;

 ## Special Thanks
-This script builds on [CodingEntrepreneurs](https://www.youtube.com/channel/UCWEHue8kksIaktO8KTTN_zg) tutorial on the Spotify API.
-Which can be found as **day 19** of their 30 days of Python series.
+This script builds on [CodingEntrepreneurs](https://www.youtube.com/channel/UCWEHue8kksIaktO8KTTN_zg) tutorial on the Spotify API which can be found as **day 19** of their 30 days of Python series.